MaiA14/data-feed/README.md

 ## Installation

-Before running this project install node modules in both folders with this command:
+Before running this project install node modules with this command:

 ```
 npm install